Forest-Economics-Goettingen/optimLanduse/README.md

-folgenden Satz tue ich mich sehr scchwer… Vielleicht sowas wie: For instance by using an uncertainty level of 3 the uncertainty space becomes larger, while the uncertainty space reamins constant…. and thus leads to… * The broadened uncertainty space allows for a broader state space of the distances
+folgenden Satz tue ich mich sehr scchwer… Vielleicht sowas wie: For instance by using an uncertainty level of 3 the uncertainty space becomes larger, while the uncertainty space reamins constant…. and thus leads to… VVG: Hier im Satz von Carola stimmt was nicht oder? der uncertainty space kann ja nicht “lager” und “remains constant” gleichzeitig abdecken* The broadened uncertainty space allows for a broader state space of the distances
 ![d\_{ij}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;d_%7Bij%7D "d_{ij}"),
 which usually leads to smoother transitions (*CP: between what?*) when the uncertainty values are raised.
 The disadvantage is that the